Aetesaki/Delang/README.md

 #### Blood pressure converters
 * mmhg2lunu – Convert mmHg to lunu
 * lunu2mmhg – Convert lunu to mmHg

+##### Note
+Normal blood pressure in lunu, 0/0, is a blood pressure within the range of 110-125/75-85 mmHg.
+Any number within that range will be converted to 0/0 lunu.
+On the flip side, 0/0 lunu will be converted to normal/normal.

+Any hypertension is converted to positive numbers in lunu, while any hypotension is converted to negative numbers in lunu.

+1 lunu = 4 millimeter = 0.16 inches

 #### Temperature converters
 * degc2peu – Convert degree celcius to peu
 * peu2degc – Convert peu to degree celcius